A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-In the following experiment, the robot was subjected to an external push of 94.3 Ns in the negative y-direction during left foot support.
-The corresponding experimental data and snapshots are presented in Fig. \ref{figure/Experiment_1_Snapshot_Graph}(b).
-Similar to the previous experiment, the robot maintained its balance through integrated control strategies, including ZMP control using the supporting leg, CAM control using the upper body, and stepping control.
-At approximately 7.5 s, the external force caused significant perturbation to the robot's CP, resulting in an increase in CP error, $\xi_{err,y}$, in the negative y-direction.
-To reduce the CP error, the desired ZMP, $z^{des}_y$, was generated up to the ZMP constraint at approximately 7.7 s.
-The CP--MPC then generated a footstep adjustment, $\Delta f_{y,1}$, of approximately -7.4 cm and a maximum centroidal moment, $\tau_x^{des}$, of 7 Nm.
-Additionally, the stepping controller decreased the step time, $T$, to 0.74 s.
-Subsequently, the desired ZMP was continuously generated up to the ZMP constraint to reduce the CP error until approximately 9 s.
-However, centroidal moment or footstep adjustment was reduced after 8.1 s, and CP control was handled mainly through desired ZMP control.
-Finally, the robot maintained balance against external forces within two steps.
-On the other hand, when using the QP-based method \cite{jeong2019robust}, the robot could not withstand an external force of approximately 75.43 Ns and lost balance.
-Overall, the magnitude of external impulses applied to the robot was similar to those in the simulation, although it was hard to make them identical by human.
+{In the following experiment, the robot was subjected to an external push of 94.71 Ns in the negative y-direction during left foot support.
+The snapshots and the corresponding experimental data are presented in Fig. \ref{figure/Experiment_1_Snapshot_Graph}(b). {At approximately 7.4 s,} the external force caused significant perturbation to the robot's CP, resulting in an increase in CP error $\xi_{err,y}$ in the negative y-direction.
+To reduce the CP error, the desired ZMP $z^{des}_y$ was generated up to the ZMP constraint at {approximately 7.6 s.} The CP--MPC then generated a footstep adjustment $\Delta f_{y,1}$ of approximately {-8.6 cm} and a maximum centroidal moment $\tau_x^{des}$ of 7.0 Nm.
+Additionally, the stepping controller reduced the step time $T$ {from 0.6 s to 0.48 s.} Subsequently, the desired ZMP was continuously generated up to the ZMP constraint to reduce the CP error until {approximately 8.1 s.
+However, centroidal moment and footstep adjustment were reduced after 7.8 s,} and CP control was handled mainly through ZMP control.
+Finally, the robot maintained balance against external forces.
+On the other hand, when using the QP-based CP controller \cite{jeong2019robust}, the robot could not withstand an external force of approximately 75.43 Ns and lost balance.
+Overall, the magnitude of external impulses applied to the robot was similar to those in the simulation, although it was hard to make them identical due to the human factor. }

-\subsection{Real Robot Experiment to Validate Robustness of the Proposed Method on Uneven Terrain}
+\subsection{{Real Robot Experiment to Validate Robustness of the Proposed Method on Uneven Terrain}}